|

 your seat for take off.

-THE FLIGHT
+DURING THE FLIGHT

-the aircraft is airborne you will be released from your seat.
+Once the aircraft is airborne you will be released from your seat.
 You will

 perform your duties as discussed in the pre-flight brief.
 The order of